deutschebank/fluxnova-docs-manual/content/_index.md

 ## Community Extensions

-A number of [Community Extensions](/introduction/extensions/) enhance Flowave with additional capabilities.
+A number of [Community Extensions](/introduction/extensions/) enhance Fluxnova with additional capabilities.
-Browse the [Flowave Community Hub](https://github.com/flowave-community-hub) for information on [building a Flowave Community Extension](https://github.com/flowave-community-hub/community), discover new Flowave Community Extension open source projects to contribute to, and more.
+Browse the [Fluxnova Community Hub](https://github.com/fluxnova-community-hub) for information on [building a Fluxnova Community Extension](https://github.com/fluxnova-community-hub/community), discover new Fluxnova Community Extension open source projects to contribute to, and more.